developmentseed/scoreboard/docusaurus/docs/users/campaign-statistics.md

 ## User table

 This section consists of a table of the top 10 users by number of changesets, and a breakdown of their edits.
+To download an export of the contributions of the top 10 participants for any campaign, click the **Export Data (CSV)** link on the campaign user table.

 ![User Table](assets/img/campaign-table.png)